realmalliance/atak-docker-build/README.md

 Build ATAK from source with one command.

-We recommend running this in a screen session on a cloud machine because there are several large file downloads and compilation takes a while.

 See [talentedbrute/buildTAK](https://github.com/talentedbrute/buildTAK)
 for a similar build script that does not use Docker.

 ## Building the APK
+_Because there are several large file downloads and compilation takes a while, we recommend running this in a screen session on a cloud machine._

 Make sure Docker is installed (see https://docs.docker.com/get-docker/).

 Run: